 Men are from Mars and women are from Venus, well this is a stated fact and almost applies in every walk of life – so why do we leave health behind?
-Running is an easy feat and most talked about the way of healthy living and is known for its cardiovascular benefits as well.
-You can run in various forms and get fit; this could be sprinting in a marathon, jogging in a park or just taking running a sport in general.
-But everything that you do has an impact on the body.
+Running is an easy feat and the most talked about way of healthy living, and is known for its cardiovascular benefits as well.
+You can run in various forms and get fit; it could be sprinting in a marathon, jogging in a park or just taking running as a sport in general.
+But everything that you do has an impact on the body especially the so-called runner physique.
 Have you ever thought what impact would running have on the female runner’s body?

-It doesn’t matter what type of a female runner you are – seasoned, beginner or just someone who does it for fun whenever time permits; it is important to know how running will impact your body and is it even helping you accomplish your goals?
-To feel happy in the head after completing your run you need to feel happy from within and this can only happen when you understand your entire body.
+It doesn’t matter what type of a female runner you are – seasoned, beginner or just someone who does it for fun whenever time permits.
+It is important to know how running will impact your body and is it even helping you accomplish your goals?
+To feel happy in the head after completing your run you need to feel happy from within and this can only happen when you understand your entire body and the effect.

-- 6 Impact of Running on Female Runner’s Body
+- Top 6 Ways Running Impacts the Female Runner’s Body

-- Questions on Running that Baffle a Women’s Mind
+- FAQ's - Questions on Running that Baffle a Woman’s Mind

 So, let’s understand the 6 most important things that running impacts a woman’s body -

 1. Female Metabolism: An Advantage for Distance Running

 Running impacts your metabolism too!
 Carbohydrate intake is necessary and women rely more on the fat intake for the female body parts to function properly.

 If you want to run at the same pace it is necessary to have a good and adequate carbohydrate consumption in the body.
 If you are doing a long endurance activity, the carbs stored in your body will work in your favour.